 Illustration of Oishigami Pyramid

-Did you know that there are pyramids in Aomori Prefecture?
-They are "places known only to those in the know," but in fact, Aomori Prefecture has many mysterious spots
+Did you know that there is a pyramid in Aomori Prefecture?
+It is not a very well-known place, and only known by those in the know, but Aomori Prefecture actually has many mysterious spots

 we will explore the mystery of the Oishigami Pyramid, located in Shingo Village, Sannohe District, Aomori Prefecture